top of page

 behaviors

-My child is out of control, doesn't know how to calm down, rude and argumentative, pushes boundaries and doesn't listen, overly sensitive, mood is all over the place, can't put words to how they are feeling, getting in trouble at school, difficulty keeping friends
+My child is out of control, doesn't know how to calm down, rude and argumentative, pushes boundaries and doesn't listen, overly sensitive, reactive, mood is all over the place, can't put words to how they are feeling, getting in trouble at school, difficulty keeping friends, constantly making friends with the wrong people

 Life transitions, Big life events